-Bethshan and Bethshean refer to the same city in the KJV Bible.
+Bethshan and Bethshean refer to the same city in the King James Bible.

-The tribe of Manasseh laid claim to Bethshan (Bethshean) even though it was located in land given to tribe of Issachar (Joshua 17:11, Judges 1:27).
+The tribe of Manasseh laid claim to Bethshan (Bethshean) even though it was located in land given to tribe of Isaachar (Joshua 17:11, Judges 1:27).

 Bethshan (Bethshean) was located in an important strategic location within Israel.
 It stood at the entrance of the Jezreel valley (where many battles were fought) and was at the intersection where it met the Jordan River valley.
 It was therefore used to both guard the valleys and as a checkpoint for an important Jordan River crossing.